maraisabella/dataviz-final-project-group4/README.md

 - **Schema** can be found in *database/diabetes_schema.txt*.

-- Inner join is performed from Patient into the Admission table to view the pateints who are re-admitted.
+- Inner join is performed from Patient into the Admission table to view the pateints who are readmitted.

     ![](database/InnerJoin.png)